Beginnings: Your Enemy, Burnout

 Ecclesiastes 1:1-2, 9, 14 (NIV)

 When he began writing Ecclesiastes, King Solomon shared his utter burnout.
-Earth’s wisest, richest, and most powerful man realized the utter futility…. of every manmade (and godless) pursuit.
+Earth’s wisest, richest, and most powerful man realized the total futility…. of every man-driven, godless pursuit.

 No one has been smarter, more productive, or more respected than King Solomon.
 But along the way, this high achiever got caught in “the chase” and forgot The Goal.